 I think that’s the biggest takeaway I have from this show.
 The author of Nagatoro is going to tell this story based on this premise, and he doesn’t really care if someone finds it distasteful.
 He’s going to tell a sweet story about a girl teasing her senpai, and he doesn’t care if some people react negatively to it.
 He’s going to make a foray into the mainstream anime world despite working in the shadow realm for many years, and he doesn’t care if people say he doesn’t belong there or not.
 He’s got guts.
 And so does this show.
 There’s a certain barefecedness to Nagatoro, a certain sincerity, that people love to see.
 I think that’s what makes Nagatoro special.
 People see a lot of programmed responses in real life, often based on popular sentiment, for better or worse.
 They often want to see unbridled sincerity and exuberant behavior in art, even if it means good-natured teasing.
 And we get that in Nagatoro.
 It knows what it is, and doesn’t care if the audience likes it or not!

 This was a wholly positive experience for me, all other matters aside.
 I loved the energy and comedy.
 I loved the clever situations and dialogue to go with them.
 I loved the sweet moments that struck unexpectedly.
 I loved the bright and lively artwork.
 I love the crazy characters and all their quirks.
-I even loved the music in this show; the opening was really fun, and the ending had a memorable ring to it.
+I even loved the music in this show; the openings were really fun, and the endings had a memorable ring to them.
 No it’s not some great work of art.
 Even as a comedy it’s doesn’t nearly approach a Gintama, nor is it quite as good as Nozaki-kun in the rom-com area specifically.
 But it’s unforgettable nonetheless, and the height of entertaining.
-A great adaptation, a great production overall, and I look forward to a great Season 2!
+A great adaptation, a great production overall, and I look forward to further seasons.